xingxinglian/matic-docs/docs/develop/ethereum-polygon/matic-js/pos/erc1155/withdraw-exit-faster-many.md

 title: withdrawExitFasterMany
 keywords:
 - 'pos client, erc1155, withdrawExitFasterMany, polygon, sdk'
-description: 'Exit the withdraw process using txHash from withdrawStartMany.'
+description: 'withdrawExitFasterMany method can be used to exit the withdraw process by using the txHash from withdrawStartMany method.'
 ---

 `withdrawExitFasterMany` method can be used to exit the withdraw process by using the txHash from `withdrawStartMany` method.